Hello, reader. For this article, I’m going to assume that you’re just the Average Joe who has a basic idea of the workings of organizational HR.

 A business mindset that knows how to transition from traditional HR to People Operations will move away from perceiving its operations and HR processes as mechanical entities and will acknowledge them are people who bring purpose to their roles and true satisfaction to customers’ experiences.

-The transition from traditional HR to People Processes is critical for the success of businesses today.
+The transition from traditional HR to People operations is critical for the success of businesses today.
 So, let’s dig in by starting from the basics.

 What is People Operations?